IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

 2).
 IBM Spectrum Application Center 10.2 or above version is installed.

 3).
-Optional, LSF Compute Server support docker engine 1.12 or above version.
+PowerAI 1.6 is installed on your LSF compute nodes.
+If not using Power, LSF compute nodes support docker engine 1.12 or above version.

 ## Assumptions
 1).
 You are familiar with using and administrating LSF and LSF Application Center